perl-ide/App-perlimports/README.md

 This distribution provides the [perlimports](https://metacpan.org/pod/perlimports) binary, which aims to automate the cleanup and maintenance of Perl import statements.

-# METHODS

-## formatted\_ppi\_statement

-Returns an [PPI::Statement::Include](https://metacpan.org/pod/PPI%3A%3AStatement%3A%3AInclude) object.
-This can be stringified into an import statement or used to replace an existing [PPI::Statement::Include](https://metacpan.org/pod/PPI%3A%3AStatement%3A%3AInclude).

 # CAVEATS